pyvista/pyvista/docs/plotting/widgets.rst

 Example C
 +++++++++

-This one is the coolest - use three sphere widgets to update perturbations on a surface and interpolate between them with some boundary conditions
+This one is the coolest - use four sphere widgets to update perturbations on a surface and interpolate between them with some boundary conditions

 .. code-block:: python